GuidesUsing the Brainstorm Tool

 Worked Example

-Phase 1: Expanding Idea Generation: Click on the pastel-colored squares in the top palette to open the central entry screen.
+1. Phase 1: Expanding Idea Generation: Click on the pastel-coloured squares in the top palette to open the central entry screen.
 Rapidly type your ideas (keeping them concise at up to 50 characters) and press the Enter key to instantly send them to your Inbox column.
 As you do this, remember the fundamental rules of brainstorming: withhold all criticism, welcome wild or unconventional ideas, and reach for the highest quantity of ideas possible.

-Advanced Organisation (Building Hierarchies): Within your clustered columns, begin establishing logical relationships between individual ideas using vertical placement.
+3. Advanced Organisation (Building Hierarchies): Within your clustered columns, begin establishing logical relationships between individual ideas using vertical placement.

-Parent/Child: Drag a note higher in the column to make it the "dominant" parent idea.
+1. Parent/Child: Drag a note higher in the column to make it the "dominant" parent idea.
 Drag a related note so that it vertically overlaps with the original note, making it a child note.

-Grandchildren: Continue stacking and overlapping notes beneath children to create deep, multi-level structures.
+2. Grandchildren: Continue stacking and overlapping notes beneath children to create deep, multi-level structures.

-Siblings: Place multiple notes side-by-side (or sequentially) so that they all overlap beneath the exact same parent note to create sibling children on the same hierarchical level.
+3. Siblings: Place multiple notes side-by-side (or sequentially) so that they all overlap beneath the exact same parent note to create sibling children on the same hierarchical level.

-Structural Refinement: After your notes are clustered and nested, right-click the column headers to give each category a definitive name that reflects the grouped ideas.
+4. Structural Refinement: After your notes are clustered and nested, right-click the column headers to give each category a definitive name that reflects the grouped ideas.
 At this critical stage, you can also right-click any individual note to edit and refine its text, or drag any unhelpful notes to the dustbin icon to discard them.

-Review and Export: Click the Mind Map button to see a simplified, radial visualisation of your categories—this is a great way to verify that your parent, child, and grandchild relationships are structured exactly as you intended.
+5. Review and Export: Click the Mind Map button to see a simplified, radial visualisation of your categories—this is a great way to verify that your parent, child, and grandchild relationships are structured exactly as you intended.
 Finally, click the Export OPML button to save your structured outline to your computer.
 Your ideas will perfectly retain their complex hierarchical structure when you import them into other applications, thanks to OPML's design for handling nested lists.